ArmaniKorsich/Keypirinha-Units/README.md

 - Radians -> Degrees

 ### 4 Words:
+`x Units to Units`

-"x Units to Units" --> Converts from the input Unit to the output unit, and multiplies by x.
+Converts from the input Unit to the output unit, and multiplies by x.
 - ex: "5 gal to milliliters" = "18927.053 Milliliters"

 ### 3 Words:
 `x Units Units`

 Converts from the input Unit to the output unit, and multiplies by x without the word "to" [which can actually be any word]

 `Units to Units`

 Converts the units without a multiplier.

 # Convertable Units: